Tiv language: Taraba State

+Together with thousands of other Tivoid groups like the Batu, Abon, Bitare and Ambo in Sardauna Local government area.

-Cross River state
+Cross River State

-Yala, Bekwara, Obudu, and Obanliku Local Government Areas.
+Yala, Bekwarra, Obudu and Obanliku Local Government Areas.

+Together with thousands of other tivoid groups like the Utanga, Ceve or Becheve, Evant, Eman etc.

 Cameroon

-There are 1700 Tiv households with approximately 11,000 people at the south-western border of Cameroon, Manyu division, north east of Akwaya on the Nigerian border, and bordering the Iyom tribes of Cameroon.
-Their paramount ruler is Zaki Abaajul, who has the Tiv and Ulitsi as his subjects.
-The Cameronian Tiv are well educated and live in anglophone Cameroon as their ancestral land, while a few others live in the francophone region.
+There are 1900 Tiv households with approximately 20,000 people at the south-western border of Cameroon Manyu division, with Mamfe as its capital, which is 74 km away from the south eastern Nigerian border.
+The paramount ruler is Zaki Abaajul, who has the Tiv and Ulitsi as his subjects.
+The Cameronian Tiv are well educated and live in Anglophone Cameroon as their ancestral land, while a few others live in the francophone region.
 They are mostly farmers but others work in the government.

+Although some Nigerian tiv people are unaware of some of the Tiv peoples of the Cameroon because of the international border but, these groups always regard themselves as Tiv.
+Some of them have an additional dialect to the main Tiv language.
+These Tiv groups are; Bitare, Mesaka, Iyive, Ceve or Becheve, Evant, Eman, Ipulo, Caka etc. They together with the Tiv in Nigeria share the same culture, History, Religion, and Tradition.
+They are basically the same people.

 Dialects

-Tiv has no dialects.
-Tiv speakers can understand each other across their territory.
-However, accents (ham) exist.
+Tiv speakers can understand each other across their territory, although the Hyarev people have some unique words distinct from other speakers.
+Regional accents (ham) exist.